Missouri, MO

 Missouri MO HealthNet #

 Medicaid expansion coverage is in effect in Missouri.
-Medicaid expansion now extends coverage through the state's program — dubbed MO HealthNet to adults under age 65 with household incomes up to 138% of the poverty level.
+Medicaid expansion now extends coverage through the state's program — dubbed MO HealthNet to adults under age 65 with household income up to 138% of the poverty level.

 MO HealthNet for Kids